edinburghhacklab/hacklab-policies/health_and_safety/roof_risk_assessment.rst

-This is a generic risk assessment which covers the majority of routine work conducted by Edinburgh Hacklab on the B-Block Flat Roof, primarily the installation and maintainence of amateur radio antennas and associated transmission/reception equipment, and for the installation and maintainence of other projects which may need to be elevated / have a clear view of the sky.
+This is a generic risk assessment which covers the majority of routine work conducted by Edinburgh Hacklab on the B-Block Flat Roof, primarily the installation and maintenance of amateur radio antennas and associated transmission/reception equipment, and for the installation and maintenance of other projects which may need to be elevated / have a clear view of the sky.

 In this document, the term "Workers" applies to all persons authorised to access